 Advanced UX Design

-Here's a project of mine from working at Mercedes-Benz R&D North America.
+A project from my time at Mercedes-Benz R&D North America.
 The R&D focus is on innovations such as fuelcell, self-driving, 3d graphics, and advanced design.
 As with all super cool projects I'm under an NDA, so instead I'll highlight the process and problems surrounding my AI project.

 Topics: Artificial Intelligence, Voice interface, Maps, Natural language, Self driving cars